 While multiple startups in a single space are a healthy sign of a prevalent problem that founders are looking to solve, multiple solutions within the same space that have previously failed can be a red flag for VCs.

-If several startups with similar solutions that have been well-funded have shut down, it is unlikely that a following startup will succeed.
+If several startups with similar solutions that were well-funded but still shut down, it is unlikely that a similar startup will succeed.

 6. Ambiguity in Numbers

-A good idea will have a lot of clear, concise data to support it – a solution isn’t viable unless the numbers support the fact that there is a problem to be solved to begin with.
+A good idea will have a lot of clear and concise data to support it.
+A solution isn’t viable unless the numbers support the fact that there is a problem to be solved to begin with.

-One of the biggest startup red flags for investors is when sweeping statements made by founders in their pitch decks are unclear or cannot be verified.
-Investors such as Faisal Aftab, Co-Founder & MP at Zayn Capital, are on the lookout for any such inconsistencies or evasiveness when assessing founders.
+One of the biggest startup red flags for investors is when sweeping statements made by founders in their pitch decks are unclear or unverifiable.
+Investors such as Faisal Aftab, Co-Founder & MP at Zayn Capital, are on the lookout for such inconsistencies or evasiveness when assessing founders.

 7. Issues within the Founding Team

-Some of the worst-run startups demonstrate a lack of organization and issues within the founding team which can stem from a variety of sources, such as:
+Some of the worst-run startups demonstrate a lack of organization and issues within the founding team.
+These can stem from a variety of sources, such as:

 - Conflicting visions